petrusen/pomsimulator/docs/source/index.rst

 Welcome
 ------------

-This user guide provides an overview of the functionalities of the method, as well as some practical examples.
+This user guide provides an overview of the general workflow and functionalities of the method.
 For a more detailed description of the method, we recommend reading the following two open-access articles:

    | Petrus, E., Segado, M. Bo, C.